 - Allocate revenues from local taxes and other sources: Local taxes, such as San Mateo County's Measure A and W sales taxes, can augment express lane toll revenues to fund MAP actions, though agencies have varying levels of funding and degrees of flexibility to spend on the types of transportation strategies recommended in the MAP.
 That being said, funding will be a key challenge for all agencies due to economic fallout from the pandemic.
 Focusing on easily implementable low-cost strategies will be key.
 Public-private partnerships could help bridge public agency funding deficiencies, but would require sustained commitment from private-sector partners.

 On a final note, today is my last day at TransForm.
+I would like to thank each of the MAP partners for their contributions towards this first phase of the MAP effort.
+Special credit is due to the dedicated staff at SamTrans, PointC, and Nelson\Nygaard, who did a lot to drive the process.
+I would also be remiss if I didn't mention our former Executive Director, Stuart Cohen, for working with Tony Harris of PointC on initiating the cross-agency collaboration.
 While I’m sad that I won’t get to see this project through into the next stages of implementation, I have high hopes that TransForm and collaborating MAP agencies will continue the important work that we started.
 It’s vital to ensure express lanes on the 101 corridor provide maximum benefits to communities historically impacted by the highway and by the ramifications of our separate and unequal region.